davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 Ruby is a programming language created by <a href="https://github.com/matz">Yukihiro Matsumoto</a> (better known as Matz) a form of compilation of everything he liked the best about his favorite languages: <a href="https://www.perl.org/">Perl</a>, <a href="http://www.smalltalk.org/">Smaltalk</a>, <a href="https://www.eiffel.org/">Eiffel</a>, <a href="http://www.getadanow.com/">Ada</a>, and <a href="https://lisp-lang.org/">Lisp</a>.
 Matz was motivated to create a new language by balancing functional with imperative programming.

 One of the first reactions people have when first interacting with Ruby is to say: "Wow, this is very simple!"
 Matz, however, states that his goal is to make Ruby <em>natural</em>, not <em>simple</em>.
-In fact, Matz remarks that "Ruby is simple in appearance, but is very complex inside, just like our human body."
+Matz remarks, "Ruby is simple in appearance, but is very complex inside, just like our human body."

-In its official page, Ruby is described as a "dynamic, open source programming language with a focus on simplicity and productivity.
+On its official page, Ruby is described as a "dynamic, open-source programming language with a focus on simplicity and productivity.
 It has an elegant syntax that is natural to read and easy to write."
-There is definitely much more that can be said about Ruby, even even in a introductory fashion, but this initial description is, in my view, spot on.
+There is much more that can be said about Ruby, even in an introductory fashion, but this initial description is, in my view, spot on.

-When I use Ruby, I am really not thinking about some of the mechanics of programming.
-Instead, I am mostly thinking about the result I am seeking to produce.
+When I use Ruby, I am not thinking about some of the mechanics of programming.
+Instead, I am mostly thinking about the result I seek to produce.
 Matz wanted Ruby code to be easily read by humans.
-In fact, Ruby code is meant to be very elegant and simple, which makes it my favorite language for <em>prototyping</em>.
+Ruby code is meant to be very elegant and simple, which makes it my favorite language for <em>prototyping</em>.

 # What Is Mettaprogramming?

 If elegance, simplicity, and the natural aspect of its syntax are already great ingredients for prototyping, my favorite thing about Ruby is something yet more intriguing: <em>metaprogramming</em>!

 Informally, metaprogramming is writing code that writes code.
 If you search online, this is the most popular definition of metaprogramming: "Code that writes code."
-Well, I don't like this definition.
-The reason is actually very simple.
+Well, I'm not too fond of this definition.
+The reason is straightforward.
 Consider the following C++ code:

 {% highlight c++ linenos %}
 // example.cpp